 Understanding Bunny DNS Monitoring

-Bunny DNS provides basic built-in monitoring for any added A or AAAA record by default.
+Bunny DNS provides basic built-in monitoring for any added A, AAAA or CNAME record by default.
 This document contains information about the monitoring system and answers to common questions.

 When is a record marked as offline?

-For every test, 3 requests are sent from 3 different regions around the world to a monitored IP.
-For a record to be detected as online, at least one of the tests should be successful.
-If all 3 requests fail, the IP is marked as offline.
+For every test, 1 request is sent from a selection of 3 regions around the world to a monitored IP.
+For a record to be detected as online, the monitored response should be successful.

 How frequently are records monitored?